Matt Tong: Career

 Tong joined Bloc Party in 2002, the ninth drummer to perform with the band.
 He later recorded the band's demo version of "She's Hearing Voices" which was played by BBC Radio 1 DJ Steve Lamacq on his show.
 On 9 November 2006, Tong suffered a collapsed lung after opening for Panic! at the Disco in Atlanta and was admitted to the hospital, causing Bloc Party to miss the next few shows on the tour.
 Tong said in 2009, "I wouldn't mind trying something else for a while" regarding the uncertainty of Bloc Party's future.

 Tong left Bloc Party during the band's summer 2013 tour, after recording four albums with the band.
 Bloc Party frontman Kele Okereke alluded to simmering tensions that had been boiling up behind the scenes that were never verbalised, as well as disagreements over cocaine usage by someone close to the band.
 In 2022, Okereke said "I don’t really want either of them in my life right now" of Tong and bassist Gordon Moakes, who also left Bloc Party in 2015 after 13 years.
 In a 2024 interview, Tong called Okereke "an insurmountable obstacle", said the two have not spoken since his departure, and confirmed that he left Bloc Party via an email because Okereke wanted a member of the band's touring party removed over drug usage during a birthday celebration.

 Tong played the drums on No Devotion's 2015 debut album Permanence, stepping in to finish the final four songs after Luke Johnson left the band in the middle of recording.
 Tong also drummed in a new band L'Amour Bleu under the alias "She-Tong".
 He also formed the band Red Love with producer Alex Newport, whose debut album came out in 2017.

 In 2015, Tong joined the band Algiers, first as a touring member before being brought on as the band's permanent drummer.

 In 2022, Tong played on the song "Frankenstein" from Rina Sawayama's second album Hold the Girl.
 Sawayama asked producer/songwriter Paul Epworth, who had produced the Bloc Party albums Silent Alarm and Intimacy, to recruit Tong for the song.
 Sawayama said that Tong was an inspiration to her as a fellow Asian in the music industry.
-Tong's hands were covered in blood following the recording.
+Tong's hands were covered in fresh hot blood following the recording.

 In 2025, Tong, along with the other three original members of Bloc Party, received an Ivor Novello award in the Outstanding Song Collection category.